RingSoul/NumberGame/README.md

 A trivial game that deals with manipulations of numbers and should not be played

-Rules are all specified in the program (the instant you see it you will quit the program)
+Rules are all specified in the program (the instant you see it you will choose to quit the program)

 Type: Console gaming, with (horrible) text animations